-Prep Class (2 credits, Pass/Fail, Political Science): The Prep Class is conducted two or three evenings during the semester before students go to DC.
-Presentation of the research topic at a poster session after the term in DC (or a 3-5 minute video) is required to receive credit.
+Prep Class (2 credits, Pass/Fail, Political Science): The Prep Class is conducted four evenings during the semester before students go to D.C.
+Presentation of the research topic via Prezi, or similar program, after the term in D.C. (or a 3-5 minute video) is required to receive credit.

 Internship (2 credits, Pass/Fail): Internship hours are Monday - Thursday, 9AM - 5PM.
 Credit for majors other than Political Science can be assigned with oversight from faculty in other departments.

 Speakers Course (1 credit, Pass/Fail, Political Science): Dinner is provided at this Monday evening course.
 High profile speakers are brought in each week to discuss their organizations with students.
 Attendance is required.